open-design-kit/opendesignkit/_methods/feedback-session.md

 title: Feedback Session
 tags:
     - develop
-teaser: This method explores some ways to structure your feedback session.
+teaser: Explore some ways to collect constructive feedback for designs and protoypes.
 ---

 **Method:** Feedback Session